julioacontreras/sintra/README.md

 # Sintra

-Is a project Open Source to Create Micro Services
+Is a open source project collection service to create a scalable application.

+## Why?

+Is a collection micro services to create a scalable application service.

+##

 ## Micro services